1974 Miami DEA building collapse: Aftermath

 Firemen worked through the night to rescue survivors and to recover bodies from the wreckage.
 Evidence and records related to pending cases were locked in vaults beneath the rubble, keeping them safe.
 Rescue operations had to proceed slowly because of the danger of a partially-destroyed wall that threatened collapse, potentially burying rescuers and survivors.

 Initial speculation centered on the cars parked on the roof of the structure overloading the concrete slab they were parked on and causing the collapse, with the number of cars at first being reported as 80 and then 57.
 Former Miami Herald reporter Edna Buchanan wrote in her book The Corpse Had a Familiar Face that the Miami DEA had recently started parking cars seized from drug dealers in the rooftop garage.
 However, later investigations found that the supporting steel structure of the building had been eroded and weakened by resurfacing of the parking lot combined with salt in the sand.
 The concrete slab poured on the roof of the building in 1971 may also have partially contributed to the collapse.

-The collapse led to Miami-Dade County's mandatory 40-year recertification program for buildings with the hope of avoiding another such collapse.
 Examining the six tons of rubble left by the collapse, Miami-Dade County engineer John Pistorino concluded that concrete buildings in South Florida have particular risks, as salt in the aggregate rock used when making concrete can corrode reinforcing steel due to the area's humid climate and salty air.
 This corrosion can expand and crack the concrete, causing it to lose structural capacity.
+The collapse led to Miami-Dade County's mandatory 40-year recertification program for buildings with the hope of avoiding another such collapse.
+The 40 Year Structural Inspections are a part of these recertification programs.